Beware: Windows 11 data wipe can leave personal info on disk

 It's an interesting read, and here's the big takeaway: most of the time, Windows doesn't actually eliminate all your personal data, even though it says it will.
 Worse, if you have files encrypted with Bitlocker, it's possible to wipe the PC and have the Bitlocker encryption removed, yet have the files still hanging around un-encrypted on the hard drive.

 It's not just Windows 11, either; up-to-date versions of Windows 10 also appear to have the same issue.
-After testing many permutations of Windows' data-wiping tool in action, Ooms created the following chart to show which Windows data wipe methods still leave data behind in the Windows.old folder.
+After testing many permutations of Windows' data-wiping tool in action (both remotely and on local PCs), Ooms created the following chart to show which Windows data wipe methods still leave data behind in the Windows.old folder.

 |Windows data wipe action